fintelia/terra/README.md

 texture maps storing the surface normal, albedo, etc.

 All of this information can take quite a bit of space, so it isn't included in this repository.
-Instead, the necessary files are generated at runtime and stored in a subdirectory with the current user's [cache directory](https://docs.rs/dirs/3.0.1/dirs/fn.cache_dir.html) (which for instance defaults to `~/.cache/terra` on Linux).
+Instead, the necessary files are streamed from the internet at runtime and cached locally in a subdirectory with the current user's [cache directory](https://docs.rs/dirs/3.0.1/dirs/fn.cache_dir.html) (which for instance defaults to `~/.cache/terra` on Linux).